Visual Neuroscience Lab

 • Defacing is done with pydeface (Docker; Version 2.0.2)

-• if a denoising sequence was used in the scanner, but you don´t use denoising in your analysis, you might have to remove the last volume of each scan (which basically is a noise scan) before continuing
+• if a denoising sequence was used, but you don´t use denoising data, you might have to remove the last volume of each scan before continuing

 • one of many BIDS-Apps (that require a BIDS-valid Dataset)